 As with any form of assessment, the time will vary, tailored to the nature of the task, its weighting and the learning objectives of the subject.
 Check subject information carefully well ahead of the scheduled assessment and note the exact period of time available for completion of each assessment and when this is scheduled.
 Add these into your phone calendar and set reminder alarms.

 4. Will all assessments be open-book?

 This, too, will vary among subjects.
-Some online assessments will be open book (as is typically the case, for example, with Take Home Exams).
+Some online assessments will be open book (as is typically the case, for example, with take home exams).
 However, in a few cases there may be expectations that students will not consult additional resources during completion of the assessment.
-Once more, this will be made clear in the assessment information on subject LMS sites.
+This will be made clear in the assessment information on subject LMS sites.

 5. How is it policed?